 Similarly, showing trust and avoiding micromanaging their tasks will help them feel appreciated and relevant.
 Let your employees get out of their comfort zones and encourage seeing any potential failure as a learning experience.

 Not all skills come from encouraging creativity and independence.
 While trial and error can be a useful learning tool, a bit of structure can be helpful as well.
 Companies that provide continuous educational possibilities get rewarded with employees who are continuously getting better at what they do, acquire new knowledge, and are more likely to stay.
-Providing space for growth is a great way to boost morale and motivate employees to achieve more within the same company.
+Providing space for growth and employee engagement is a great way to boost morale and motivate them to achieve more within the same company.

 At times, the best thing you can do is to hear out your employees’ concerns.
 Taking the time to listen to their experiences and feelings might be the most beneficial way to build trust and long-term relationships.